INTER-CHURCH SLOW PITCH SOFTBALL LEAGUE HISTORY

 2021 – League gets off to a slow start in post Covid – 19, with only 12 twelve teams.
 Bethany Assembly 1&2, Bethlehem, Christ Community, Church in the Acres, Church of Christ, Church of Redemption, Foster Memorial, Redeeming The Time 1&2, Sonlife/Life Stream and Trinity.
 For the second year the All Star game has to be rescheduled because of rain.

 2022 – This season we start with fifteen teams.
 Alpha & Omega, Cornerstone, New Day and West Springfield CC join.
 Church of Christ adds a second team.
-Redeeming the Time drops to one team and Sonlife/Life Stream drops out.
+Redeeming the Time drops to one team and Sonlife/Life Stream and Church of Redemption drop out.
 After a couple of weeks Alpha & Omega is out.

 2023 – We again have fifteen teams but put nine in one division and six in a coed division.
 Potters House and Hope Community join league and go in Coed.
 New Day goes to Coed and adds a second team.
 Cornerstone goes to Coed and Church of Christ’s second team also joins coed.